Orthognathic Surgery Surgical Orthodontic Procedure

 Exceptions Requiring Surgical Orthodontics

 The first exception to the rule scenario is that of a cleft palate or cleft lip.
-Surgical orthodontics can correct this birth defect and it is well established.
+Surgical orthodontics can correct this birth defect, and it is well established.
 Other dental deformities that are too severe for regular orthodontic treatment is that of gross jaw discrepancies.
-This simply means that the jaws don’t align creating an overbite or underbite.
-There also can be discrepancies in the facial structure that would result in problems associated with sleep apnea, airway defects and soft tissue problems.
+This simply means that the jaws don’t align, creating an overbite or underbite.
+There can also be discrepancies in the facial structure that would result in problems associated with sleep apnea, airway defects, and soft tissue problems.
 This surgery has a 90 to 100% success rate when it comes to treating obstructive sleep apnea.

 Cleft lip and cleft palate surgery is usually done when the child is an infant to allow all the soft tissue to grow properly from that point on.
-With regards to orthognathic surgery on the jaw it usually needs to wait until the jaws are done growing.
-This usually is about the age of 16 for females and 18 for males.
+With regards to orthognathic surgery on the jaw, it usually needs to wait until the jaws are done growing.
+This is usually about the age of 16 for females and 18 for males.
 The jaws need to be finished growing.

 The Benefits of Surgical Orthodontics

 Making a decision like going through an orthognathic surgical procedure isn’t something you do every day.
 Dr. Pan has the technology and ability to show you your facial appearance after the correction.
 Take your time and consider the process from start to finish.
-Once you are finished with the jaw correction and the orthodontic treatment to fine tune your teeth look in the mirror, give yourself a huge grin and enjoy it.
+Once you are finished with the jaw correction and the orthodontic treatment to fine-tune your teeth, look in the mirror, give yourself a huge grin, and enjoy it.

 Cleft lip and cleft palate corrections are total game changers.
 This deformity has physical and psychological ramifications.
 Going through surgery to correct a jaw or another deformity to eliminate sleep apnea from your life moving forward is huge.
-To get a good night’s sleep and to be able to function properly throughout the day without feeling sleep deprived is difficult to put a dollar sign to.
+To get a good night’s sleep and to be able to function properly throughout the day without feeling sleep-deprived is difficult to put a dollar sign to.

 Finally, there is your smile.
-A personal asset that only you own, having surgical orthodontics to fix your jaw alignment and inevitably improve your smile is another attribute that you just can’t put a value on.
+A personal asset that only you own, having surgical orthodontics to fix your jaw alignment and inevitably improve your smile, is another attribute that you just can’t put a value on.
 Your smile is directly related to your self-esteem and your self-confidence.
 That beautiful and healthy smile will carry you through your personal life and into your business circles.

-Once you see that new smile in the mirror please adhere to the advice from the health industry.
+Once you see that new smile in the mirror, please adhere to the advice from the health industry.
 It’s a small thing to ask of you to brush your teeth twice a day for at least two minutes and then floss between your teeth at least once a day.
 Seeing your dentist twice a year for regular evaluations and professional cleaning is such a simple thing to ask to protect an asset that is difficult to put a value on.

 Orthognathic Surgery Process Expectations

 Planning plays a very big role in orthognathic surgical orthodontics.
 Depending on the type of surgery, it could involve a multidisciplinary team that includes a surgeon, an orthodontist, and a speech and language therapist.
-There may also be a psychologist involved to deal with the changes in the patients face.
+There may also be a psychologist involved to deal with the changes in the patient's face.

-Depending on each and every patient the procedure might take several hours.
-It is considered a major treatment so you will need two weeks of healing away from the office or school.
-You may be asked to adhere to an all-liquid diet and you will have both swelling and bruising around the jaw corrected.
+Depending on each and every patient, the procedure might take several hours.
+It is considered a major treatment, so you will need two weeks of healing away from the office or school.
+You may be asked to adhere to an all-liquid diet, and you will have both swelling and bruising around the jaw corrected.
 You will also be prescribed a pain medication.

 Retainer wear for surgical patients is no different than other patients.
 Guard your new smile with retainers that Dr. Pan gives you.
-We believe in doing it once, and doing it right!
+We believe in doing it once and doing it right!

 Meet Dr. Pan